Medusas71/Megs-Italian-Kitchen/README.md

 <a id="strategy"></a>
 ### 1. Strategy

+The purpose of this project is to create an online Italian cookbook where users can search and/or log in and add, amend and delete their own recipes.

 <a id="scope"></a>
 ### 2. Scope

 The features of this project will include:

+* The ability to:
+  * search for Italian recipes
+  * view all Italian recipes
+  * have the meals in categories so they are easier to locate
+  * register to add new recipes to the database
+  * once registered to have a log in/out screen that the user can return to
+  * view the users recipes that have been added by that user
+  * add my own recipe
+  * amend my recipe
+  * delete my recipe
+  * add a recipe to my favourites
+  * delete a recipe from my favourites
+  * contact the site owner to ask questions if required

 <a id="structure"></a>
 ### 3. Structure

+The information is grouped logically for all users.
+The Interaction Design (IXD) will be consistent between pages where the navigation bar is fixed and tailored to have the priority items displayed first at the top of the screen.
+The footer will scroll with the page.
+A user can either search and view all recipes and/or log in to add, amend, delete their own recipes and add them to favourites.
+Once the 'Contact Us' content has been submitted, the user will have clear feedback that the information has been submitted.
+The site will be consistent with what users expect from an online cookbook.

 <a id="skeleton"></a>
 ### 4. Skeleton